ahmedse1/omnifood/README.md

 Made as a hobby project to learn html/css concepts by following a html course.

-Also deployed on surge.
+Also deployed on <link>surge.sh</link>.
 Can be accessible with the following link: https://omnifoodbyahmed.surge.sh/